 Victim

-A windows 10 virtual machine with a browser (IE).
+A Windows 10 VM with a browser (IE).

 Server

-Another Linux virtual machine with a web server installed.
+Another Linux VM with a web server installed.

 The web content is a login form and a landing page accessible in both HTTP and HTTPS.